itchmyback/webdev/00_midterm_1/m19-css/question.md

 4. `h1 {background: #FFF}`

 # Both 3 and 4 work
-# h1.all would also work if the all the h1's had a class="all", but that wasn't specified so not choosing it.
+ h1.all would also work if the all the h1's had a class="all", but that wasn't specified so not choosing it.

+ ### Feedback
+Yes! `background` is short hand for `background-color`, `background-size`, and more!
+For that reason, 3 and 4 would work.
+Your explanation for 2 is also correct and the reason why it's not the answer.